yoyofuji/ProjectPneumonia/README.md

 # ProjectPneumonia

  This project aims to use Artificial Intelligence to identify a presence of pneumonia in an xray.
 This AI helps classify xray pictures into 2 categories : Normal,Pneumonia.
-THsi helps separate the cases of patients who may be infected with this disease.
+This helps separate the cases of patients who may be infected with this disease.

 ![Identification of X-ray of Pneumonia infected patient]![6](https://github.com/yoyofuji/ProjectPneumonia/assets/174374607/4480a308-23f0-48e5-8cba-d5a41264a2ab)